bwcastillo/CI_CensusCanada2021/README.md

 ```

 #### Creating tables queries
-We store the queries for each dataset through `lapply` function using the names stores in the above step.
+In this step we will create the tables to load the data of our **.7zip** files.
+Basically, here we store the queries for each dataset through `lapply` function using the names stores in the above step.

 ```R
 create_table<-lapply(provinces,function(x){paste0("CREATE TABLE ",x," (id SERIAL PRIMARY KEY,